Kino7916/dbd.js-next/README.md

 We serve developers ready-to-use Functions with a minimum amount of resources, it's framework [discord.js](https://github.com/discordjs/discord.js) is known well and it's programming implementations are handled by us.

 # Changelog
-- Added `Events` class
+- Added Embeds Functions
-- More *Built-in* Functions
+- Added Interaction support Functions
-- More Supported Events
+- Added `reverseReading` for Bot Options

 # Examples
 As we said, the hard way are handled by us, and you do the easy way.